monika2403/mmishra2/README.md

-All the documents related to the project CIS 5200 are placed here
+All the technical documents are placed here